The Orange Goo Used In Everything From Armor To Football Helmets - Slashdot

 Re: (Score:3)

+So it actually just lessens damage to the skull, distributing the impact over a wider area of the skull but as it acts like a solid, it transfers the full force of the impact to the brain, in fact more than without the helmet, because deformation of the skull would actually absorb some of the force.
+The gel has zero shock 'absorbing' ability when it acts as a solid as claimed, it transfer all the force to the surface being protected it just distributes it over a wider area.
+Thick foam under a deformable hel

-It is called a Non-Newtonian fluid (Score:4, Insightful)
+It is called a Non-Newtonian fluid (Score:5, Insightful)

 See https://en.wikipedia.org/wiki/... [wikipedia.org] for details.